-UNLIMITED TAX BONDS SERIES 2018
+UNLIMITED TAX BONDS, SERIES 2019

-This Official Statement provides certain information in connection with the issuance by Harris County Municipal Utility District No. 406 (the "District") of its \$15,570,000 Unlimited Tax Bonds, Series 2018 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Harris County Municipal Utility District No. 406 (the "District") of its \$8,625,000 Unlimited Tax Bonds, Series 2019 (the "Bonds").

-The Bonds are issued pursuant to Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, an election held in the District, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), and an order of the Texas Commission on Environmental Quality (the "Commission").
+The Bonds are issued pursuant to Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, the general laws of the State of Texas regarding the issuance of bonds by political subdivisions of the State of Texas, an election held in the District, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), and an order of the Texas Commission on Environmental Quality (the "Commission" or "TCEQ").

-This Official Statement includes descriptions, among others, of the Bonds and the Bond Resolution, and certain other information about the District and the Major Landowner of land within the District.
+This Official Statement includes descriptions, among others, of the Bonds and the Bond Resolution, and certain other information about the District and the development of land within the District.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each document.
 Copies of documents may be obtained from the District upon payment of the costs of duplication therefor.